tingley/okapi-ant/README.md

 Notes:
 - You will likely want to add `/${tmdir}/work` to your `.gitignore` file.
-- You will likely also want to ignore translated versions of your files.
+- You may also want to ignore translated versions of your files.
 Ex:
   If your source is `Strings.properties` then ignore `Strings_*.properties`.
+- You can also explicitly invoke the translation post-processing with `<okapi:post-translate srcLang="en-us" />`.
+- If your source strings contain leading or trailing whitespace, you may have to adjust OmegaT's handling of whitespace in order to get perfect matches.

 Issues
 ------